- Prednisolone for Dogs

 Image credit: Pixabay

-Your vet may have prescribed prednisone for your dog, and you’re wondering about the possible side effects.
+Your vet may have prescribed prednisone for your dog or emotional support animal, and you’re wondering about the possible side effects.
 Of course – you want to make sure whatever you give your pup is safe!

 Here is a bit more info for you about prednisone for dogs to make sure you feel confident in what you’re giving them.